cris2123/django-games/README.md

 # Vgames

-A web app to keep tracks of my videogames.
+A web app to track videogames.

 ## Setup